Ravnur-Inc/ams-api-replacement-demo-app/docs/drm-user-guide.md

 ## FairPlay DRM
 Apple FairPlay technology can be used on Apple devices - iOS/ipadOS and with Safari on macOS.
 First of all, you need to get AFP Certificate from Apple and configure your EZDRM FairPlay account.
 Instruction on how to do that you can find in your EZDRM account.
+> [!Note]
+> When you upload AFP Certificate please ensure that you specify the following URL as AUTH URL: https://[rms_domain]/drmservice/fairplay

 Then you need to create AssetID, to do this you need to send Get request http://cpix.ezdrm.com/kalturagetasset.aspx?u=[username]&p=[password] (replace [username] and [password] with your EZDRM credentials).
 After that you will se AssetID in you EZDRM account.
 ![screenshot](img/fairplay-ezdrm-assetid.png)
 The AssetID also should be set in your account settings in RMS Console, as described [here](#how-to-configure-and-test-drm-feature).
 To play FairPlay DRM source player also requires URL to AFP Certificate, so it should be stored somewhere with public or protected access (e.g. Azure storage blob with SAS or public access).
 Then you need to set https://[rms_domain]/drmservice/fairplay as Autorization URL.
 ![screenshot](img/fairplay-ezdrm-acc.png)
+> [!Note]
+> It is important that Asset ID should be generated AFTER the AFP Certificate is uploaded.
+Otherwise it will not work.

 1. Create Content Key Policy with FairPlay option.
 Set appropriate Issuer, Audience and KeyValue(Base64-encoded string).
 Additional claims cam be added in RequiredClaims array if needed.
 ```JSON